kubuntu-team/kubuntu.org/content/en/_index.md

 ---
 title: "Kubuntu"
-description: "24.10 Oracular Oriole - The Elegant Linux Distribution"
+description: "25.04 Plucky Puffin - The Elegant Linux Distribution"
 theme_version: '24.10'
 cascade:
-  featured_image: '/images/Kubuntu_canopee_banner.png'
+  featured_image: '/images/banners/home.png'
 ---
 Welcome to Kubuntu Linux, where elegance meets power in the world of open-source computing.
 Kubuntu combines the reliability of Ubuntu with the beautiful and intuitive KDE Plasma desktop, offering a perfect balance of performance,